AaronGochberg/a2b/README.md

 ### Installation

 Download the a2b folder and copy it into your Max/MSP Packages folder.
+The default directory is /.../Documents/Max 8/Packages/